-Join us and author Leslie Moclock, (many of you will remember her as former curator of the Rice NW Museum of Rocks and Minerals), as she talks about the subject of her new book Rocks, Minerals, and Geology of the Pacific Northwest Rocks, Minerals, and Geology of the Pacific Northwest is a new field guide to the landscapes of Oregon and Washington.
+Join us and author Leslie Moclock, (many of you will remember her as former curator of the Rice NW Museum of Rocks and Minerals) as she talks about the subject of her new book Rocks, Minerals and Geology of the Pacific Northwest, a new field guide to the landscapes of Oregon and Washington.
 This book helps you learn to read the story of the rocks, from how to identify and name the things you see to understanding what those features signify in the fascinating geological history of our region.
 It covers geology at all scales, from mineral crystals to mountains, with hundreds of photographs and many illustrations and diagrams.

 Leslie Moclock has an MS in geology from the University of California–Davis, where she taught field and laboratory geology.
 She held the position of curator at the Rice Northwest Museum of Rocks and Minerals in Hillsboro, Oregon, for five years, where she enjoyed many opportunities to bring science to the public.